 Response To Beauty: Worship?

 It’s that time of year—when I get up early to go to the gym, and as I drive, I see the lovely tangerine glow behind Mt.
 Baker in the Cascade Mountains.
 The sun is starting to come up, the day awakens, and I sigh and exhale slowly, acknowledging the creator’s handiwork.
-Something lifts my soul, reminding me of some lines from a recent Luci Shaw poem where she describes yeast:
+Something lifts my soul, reminding me of some lines from a recent Lucy Shaw poem where she describes yeast:

 something that rises in

 the dough, like an act of